 RELIGION & ESOTICISM

 This department displays compasses for religious and esoteric use.
-We will later describe their aim and use.
+We will try to describe their aim and use.

-Please be patient - or ... help us and send us your own description if you want to participate in this project.
+Please be patient - or ... help us and send us your own inputs if you want to participate in this project.
 Many thanks in advance.

 - North: black turtle